-  After the course you complete an open book assessment.
-This is designed to help you go through the material so you feel confident that you have it at your fingertips when you start to teach.
-We do not expect a dissertation.
+After the course you complete an assessment.
+This is designed to help you go through the material, so you feel confident that you have it at your fingertips when you start to teach.

-15. What qualification do I receive from the course?
+14. What qualification do I receive after the course?

-Once we have looked at your assessment, you will receive your KG Hypnobirthing Diploma and be entitled to use the letters DipHb(KG) after your name.
-KG Hypnobirthing is widely respected as the leader in the field of hypnobirthing.
+Once we have marked your assessment, you will receive your KGHypnobirthing Diploma and be entitled to use the letters DipHb(KGH) after your name.
+KGHypnobirthing is widely respected as leading the field of hypnobirthing.

-16. What are the benefits of being a KG Hypnobirthing teacher?
+15. What are the benefits of being a KGHypnobirthing teacher?

-This, of course, is important, and is covered fully in the course.
-When you are qualified you will be included in the Teachers’ Listing which is always high in the search engines, and people consistently get enquiries and bookings from this source.
-If you need help and advice in any way, just ask.
-We want to support you in being successful, so please make use of our knowledge and experience.
-The facebook groups can be very useful for advice from other teachers too.
+If you would like help and advice, please ask.
+We want to support you in being successful, so make use of our knowledge and experience.
+The Facebook groups can be very useful for advice from other teachers too.